digshake/CSJavaWUSTL/_sources/Module5-Methods/topic-5-2-method-parameters.rst

 .. figure:: Figures/stackframesong.png

-Update the main method of the ``Song`` program to add a third verse to the song with another animal and noise.
+Update the main method of the ``E01Song`` program to add a third verse to the song with another animal and noise.
 Use the debugger to step through the code.

 Refactoring - Removing Duplicate Code
 ---------------------------------------